formal-land/formal.land/docs/audit.md

   <span>🦸&nbsp;Contact us! <span style={{color: "#27ae60", marginLeft: 10}}>●</span></span>
 </Link>

-We offer **start-of-the-art security** with **formal verification** and **[interactive theorem proving](https://coq.inria.fr/)** to cover all possible code executions for any forms of user/security requirements.
+We offer **start-of-the-art security** with **formal verification** and **[interactive theorem proving](https://rocq-prover.org/)** to cover all possible code executions for any forms of user/security requirements.

 Even **state actors cannot break** security properties as the protection is a **mathematical proof checked by a computer&nbsp;🦸**.

 Our verifications process **follows code changes** to verify only what changed.
 This means that you save money&nbsp;💰 compared to traditional audits, where you have to review everything for each release.

 Our tools are **open source**, documented, and available on our [GitHub](https://github.com/formal-land).
-We rely on the proof system Coq&nbsp;🐓 which is one of the most widely taught proof systems across the world&nbsp;🌏, so that you can maintain our work on your side.
+We rely on the proof system Rocq&nbsp;🐓 which is one of the most widely taught proof systems across the world&nbsp;🌏, so that you can maintain our work on your side.

 The typical price for our audit subscription is **$15,000 per month**, for one **engineer** available full time for your project to **specify and formally verify your code**.
 You can stop the subscription at any time or have someone half-time for half the price.